 Not that the community is specially noted for its sensitivity.
-Before the demonstration I wandered into St. Paddy's (never ask for a men's room in a church) and passed by what passed for a religious service: the priest speedreading the gospel over a loudspeaker like a schoolmarm running through a spelling drill, with the nasal monotony of a taxi dispatcher or hog auctioneer; the assembled multitude kneeling, standing, sitting, then kneeling again on some secret cue that repeatedly escaped me; the handimen, key rings rattling on their belts, moving unnoticed through the flock to replace burnt-out spots and oil squeaky pew doors; a class of black kids bored and pissed with whitey's mumbo jumbo; a portly priestlet waddling down the aisle to the bathroom (truly does He make His children's tables plentiful); the lost souls in mink coats sampling the side shows along the walls, clutching their bags and gloves with one hand and crossing themselves with their fingers crossed with the other, pausing every some new relic; the priest again, directing the faithful to chapter and verse like an airport loudspeaker directing passengers to Orient-bound jumbo jets; with the whole illuminating spectacle spiced with the flickering flashcubes of chubby girl schouts from Kankakee getting snapshots of Christ in His agony.
+Before the demonstration I wandered into St. Paddy's (never ask for a men's room in a church) and passed by what passed for a religious service the priest speedreading the gospel over a loudspeaker like a schoolmarm running through a spelling drill, with the nasal monotony of a taxi dispatcher or hog auctioneer; the assembled multitude kneeling, standing, sitting, then kneeling again on some secret cue that repeatedly escaped me; the handimen, key rings rattling on their belts, moving unnoticed through the flock to replace burnt-out spots and oil squeaky pew doors; a class of black kids bored and pissed with whitey's mumbo jumbo; a portly priestlet waddling down the aisle to the bathroom (truly does He make His children's tables plentiful); the lost souls in mink coats sampling the side shows along the walls, clutching their bags and gloves with one hand and crossing themselves with their fingers crossed with the other, pausing every some new relic; the priest again, directing the faithful to chapter and verse like an airport loudspeaker directing passengers to Orient-bound jumbo jets; with the whole illuminating spectacle spiced with the flickering flashcubes of chubby girl schouts from Kankakee getting snapshots of Christ in His agony.
 It would have been better on time lapse photography and, true, the organist played like a sentimental fool - but what of that?
 The stained glass murals are fab and the place must be worth a mint.
-Each gold plated coffei is a constant reminder of what is truly valuable in life.
+Each gold plated coffer is a constant reminder of what is truly valuable in life.

-to distinguish dogs from people, was on hand to nab any offenders, and the gays settled for placard waving and raps with passersby.
+Only a handful of gays showed up for the picketing, and no one seemed to care about forcing St, Patrick's hand.
+"You think Terence Cook gives a damn?"
+Even the puppy act was cancelled due to a mandatory one to three years for cruelty to animals.
+A special ASPCA cop, no doubt trained to distinguish dogs from people, was on hand to nab any offenders, and the gays settled for placard waving. and raps with passersby.
 A blond boy laid it on heavy: